San Juan County, Utah

 San Juan County (/sæn ˈwɑːn/ san-WAHN) is a county in the southeastern portion of the U.S. state of Utah.
-As of the 2010 United States Census, the population was 14,746.
+As of the 2020 United States census, the population was 14,518.
 Its county seat is Monticello, while its most populous city is Blanding.
 The Utah State Legislature named the county for the San Juan River, itself named by Spanish explorers (in honor of Saint John).
 San Juan County borders Arizona, Colorado, and New Mexico at the Four Corners.

 History

-The Utah Territory authorized creation of San Juan County on February 17, 1880, with territories annexed from Iron, Kane, and Piute counties.
+The Utah Territory authorized the creation of San Juan County on February 17, 1880, with territories annexed from Iron, Kane, and Piute counties.
 There has been no change in its boundaries since its creation.
 Monticello was founded in 1887, and by 1895 it was large enough to be designated the seat of San Juan County.
+On September 13, 2025, two extreme-level tornadoes touched down in the county.
+One was an EFU, the other was a strong EF2.

 Geography

 San Juan County lies in the southeastern corner of the state of Utah.
 Its borders coincide with the borders of the states of Colorado, New Mexico, and Arizona with Utah.
 The convergence point of these borders, Four Corners Monument, is located at the extreme southeastern corner of the county.

 The county's terrain generally slopes to the west and the south, with its highest point, Mount Peale, at 12726 feet above sea level.
 The county has a total area of 7933 sqmi, of which 7820 sqmi is land and 113 sqmi (1.4%) is water.
 It is the largest county by area in Utah.

 The county's western and southern boundaries lie deep within gorges carved by the Colorado and San Juan Rivers.
 Tributary canyons, cutting through rock layers of the surrounding deserts, have carved the land up with chasms, cliffs, and plateaus.
-In the center of the county are Cedar Mesa, Comb Wash, Natural Bridges and Hovenweep National Monuments.
-Canyonlands National Park lies mostly within the county borders.
+In the center of the county is Cedar Mesa, Comb Wash, Natural Bridges, and Hovenweep National Monuments.
+Canyonlands National Park lies mainly within the county borders.
 The Eastern side of Glen Canyon National Recreation Area / Lake Powell is also in the county.

 The Blue (Abajo) Mountains and the La Sal Mountains exceed 12000 ft in elevation.
 Both ranges are covered with lush forests, contrasting the scenery below.
 The elevation change within the county is from nearly 13000 ft in the La Sal Mountains to 3000 ft at Lake Powell, a difference of about 10000 ft.

 The county's towns lie primarily on a north-south axis along U.S. routes 191 and 163 from La Sal in the north to Monument Valley in the south.